Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 actions must be performed before the *unregisterAccount* request can be  sent to the Notary.

 First, the account balance needs to be reduced to zero.
-The Notary won’t allow the deletion of an asset account that contains a balance.
+The Notary won't allow the deletion of an asset account that contains a balance.
 Secondly, the inbox needs to be empty.
 Any transaction receipts in the inbox must be closed out.